 I enjoy the way the peppers lie on top of my tongue and slowly start to burn.
 The burn continues down my throat and settles in my stomach, where it slowly spreads and jerks my whole body into high gear, forcing sweat to pop out on my brow and tears to well up in my eyes.

 When I occasionally bite into that rare jalapeño that has a heat index closer to a habanero, I'll have to reach for the closest beer, soda, water—or whatever I can find to quell the fire in my mouth.
-I like the way I laugh when I have to grab that beer.
+And I like the way others laugh when I have to grab that beer.

 How to Use Jalapeño Scraps